imjasonh/ImJasonH/README.md

 I build fun toys like https://kontain.me and https://gcping.com

+I'm trying an experiment where I run office hours on Fridays.
+Book a slot here: https://calendly.com/jasonhall-1/30min

 ## Resume

 My resume is a CRD you can install on your Kubernetes cluster: